GabriellBP/terraform-example/README.md

 8. Grant programmatic access
    - Go to you AWS Account and create an AWS User in the IAM (Identity and Access Management) dashboard
    - I added an Administrator Access policy for this example although it is not recommended, to make it easier - _If you create an Administrator with full access rights, remember to delete it after you run this example_
-   - Save the access keys
+   - Create and save the access keys (Local code)
 9. Connect local AWS CLI with remote AWS Account
    - On your local run the command: `aws configure`
    - Fill the fields with your recent user access keys